Disenchanted with Putin, some Russians vote with their feet

 The "disillusioned emigrants" is how prominent journalist Leonid Bershidsky described himself and others who have left.

-Like many, his hopes for modernizing reforms were galvanized by Putin's choice of Dmitry Medvedev - a technically savvy lawyer who wooed urban intellectuals - to replace him when constitutional limits barred him from a third consecutive term.
+Like many, his hopes for modernising reforms were galvanised by Putin's choice of Dmitry Medvedev - a technically savvy lawyer who wooed urban intellectuals - to replace him when constitutional limits barred him from a third consecutive term.

 Putin's return to the Kremlin, and the ascendancy of spy and security agency veterans in his entourage who are driving what the opposition sees as a Soviet-style clamp down on dissent, has brought disillusionment for some and disempowered them.